aaronwmorris/indi-allsky/README.md

     * 60 second maximum exposure:  ~15 minutes

 ## Keograms
 Keograms are a visual representation of the entire timelapse video in a single frame.
-Every image is rotated so that the vertical aligns north/south and then the center-vertical column is extraced from each frame and compiled into the keogram.
+Every image is rotated so that the vertical aligns to the meridian and then the center-vertical column is extraced from each frame and compiled into the keogram.

-If you look closely enough, you can see the Andromeda galaxy in this example keogram.
+If you look closely enough, you can see the Andromeda galaxy as it passed through the meridian in this example keogram.

 ![](./content/keogram_example.jpg)

+Note: The horizontal lines are just hot pixels that were subtracted by the dark frame.

 ## Web Interfaces